-Buyer Guide: What is the ROI on a Hotel Locking System Upgrade?
+Buyer Guide: What is the ROI on a Hotel Lock System Upgrade?

 Areas to consider before you upgrade

 All of the exciting new technology being created for the hospitality space can make it hard to decide what direction you should take when considering to upgrades for your property.
 RFID, Smart card, magnetic stripe, mobile phones, the list goes on and on.
 You can hardly check your email without hearing about all of the new and exciting ways hotels can do business and interact with their customers.
 The hard part is deciding whether or not you want to commit the capital and if the technology upgrade is worth the expense.